A step-by-step guide to the writing process

 Step 3: Writing a first draft

 To give structure to your writing, use your outline as a framework.
-You can start by writing each paragraph in a systematic way:
+Make sure that each paragraph has a clear central focus that relates to your overall argument.

 The goal at this stage is to get a draft completed, not to make everything perfect as you go along.
 Once you have a full draft in front of you, you’ll have a clearer idea of where improvement is needed.